morgen-peschke/trans-factsheet/README.md

 * [National Health Service (UK)](https://www.nhs.uk/conditions/gender-dysphoria/)
     * "_Most people identify as "male" or "female".
 These are sometimes called "binary" identities.
 But some people feel their gender identity is different from their biological sex._"
-    * **Doesn't explicitly say 'gender and sex are different'** but still assumes the distinction exists
+    * **Doesn't explicitly say 'gender and sex are different'** but still assumes the distinction exists.
 * [American College of Obstetricians and Gynecologists](https://www.acog.org/clinical/clinical-guidance/committee-opinion/articles/2021/03/health-care-for-transgender-and-gender-diverse-individuals)
-    * Defines "gender identity" and "sex" separately
+    * Defines "gender identity" and "sex" separately.
     * "_Gender Identity: A person's internal sense of self and how they fit into the world, from the perspective of gender._"
     * "_Sex: Historically has referred to the sex assigned at birth, based on assessment of external genitalia, as well